Representation in South Carolina Bicycle Crashes

 Peter is a Life Member of the League of American Bicyclists and is a League Certified Bicycle Safety Instructor.
-He is rated as an AV Preeminent Attorney, and has received awards for his pro bono work from the South Carolina and American bar associations.
+For what it's worth, he is rated as an AV Preeminent Attorney (4.9 out of 5) and has received awards for his pro bono work from the South Carolina and American bar associations.

 Peter regularly speaks across South Carolina (and the country) to bicycle clubs, advocacy groups, and law enforcement personnel on bicycle safety and bicycle laws.
 He is especially interested in the etiquette and culture of cycling, and his article “The Lost Art of the Group Ride” has been downloaded over 75,000 times.

-If you have been injured in a South Carolina bike accident, by a defective bicycle product, or because of an unsafe road condition and would like to discuss your case with a South Carolina bicycle accident attorney who gets cycling, Peter welcomes your call for a free consultation.
-He can be reached at email@example.com and 844-531-7530.
+If you have been injured in a South Carolina bike crash, by a defective bicycle product, or because of an unsafe road condition and would like to discuss your case with a South Carolina bicycle crash attorney who gets cycling, Peter and Timmy welcome your call for a free consultation.
+They can be reached at email@example.com, firstname.lastname@example.org, and 843-416-9060.

-If you would like Bike Law to come speak to your club or at your shop, please contact our Director of Outreach Lauren Wilborn at firstname.lastname@example.org.
+If you would like Bike Law to come speak to your club or at your shop, please contact us.